This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and basil-stuffed eggplant rolls!

 Think of eggplant rollatini as a mix of eggplant parmesan and eggplant lasagna.
 You’ll find the cheesy, herby, and tomato sauce-covered bites from these classics, but all rolled up in slices of baked eggplant.

 - Baked, not fried.
-Each bite is packed with flavor but doesn’t feel heavy thanks to the lack of excess oil.
+Like with eggplant meatballs, each bite is packed with flavor but doesn’t feel heavy, thanks to the lack of excess oil.

 This recipe calls for simple ingredients that are similar to a traditional lasagna.
 I recommend using store-bought tomato sauce and ricotta to get this recipe on the table faster.
 Here is what you’ll need: